-The total funds held at the end of the reporting period were £434,799 (2021: £316,128) of which £33,059 were restricted (2021: £1,811).
-There was a deficit at the year end on the LEAP project fund of £7,974 because funding is received quarterly in arrears.
+The total funds held at the end of the reporting period were £473,835 (2022: £434,799) of which £42,933 were restricted (2022: £33,059).
+There was a deficit at the year end on the LEAP project fund of £9,894 because funding is received quarterly in arrears.
 As the amount of this is determined by the actual expenditure in that quarter the deficit will be recovered.
+There was also a deficit of £8,053 on the Welfare Rights project which has been carried forward as the project continues to June 2024 with additional funding due in July 2023 so may be reduced by the time it ends.

 The Board have reviewed the reserves policy.
-After taking into account the current economic uncertainty, inflation rates and forecast outturn for the year it was decided that an appropriate level of available reserves to hold which will enable the service to continue to operate for six months.
-This should also cover funding income not being received as anticipated and all Council funding being received quarterly in arrears, to provide a contingency against unexpected costs and as well as to enable other key activities to continue where there is a short-term gap in funding.
-The available reserves at the balance sheet date in unrestricted income funds were £393,849 excluding fixed assets (2021: £314,317), which represents approximately six months of current expenditure as forecasted for 2022/2023.
+After taking into account the current economic uncertainty, inflation rates and forecast outturn for the year it was decided that an appropriate level of available reserves to hold which will enable the service to continue to operate for approximately six months.
+This should also cover funding income not being received as anticipated, all Council funding being received quarterly in arrears and to provide a contingency against unexpected costs and as well as to enable other key activities to continue where there is a short-term gap in funding.
+The available reserves at the balance sheet date in unrestricted income funds were £425,213 excluding fixed assets (2022: £393,849), which represents approximately seven months of current expenditure as forecasted for 2023/2024.